 10. Irving Penn

 He is one of the most popular portrait photographers of all time.
-In fact, most of the concepts that the modern portrait photography boasts of, owes gracious dues to Penn.
+In fact, most of the concepts that modern portrait photography boasts of owing gracious dues to Penn.
 His works are mostly celebrated in American Vogue magazine but you can see quite a lot of photographs by him depicting better still life than any other of his peers.
 Consequently, most of us use Irving Penn as a synonym to great still life pictures.

 11. Jerry Uelsmann

 A creative genius, Uelsman said no to the digital photographs and worked his magic in the darkroom.
 His works mostly included some splendid composite pictures that portray different realms of life in the same picture.